This Is The One Thing Scarier Than A President Trump

 "When the conversation turned to gay rights, Trump motioned toward Pence and joked, 'Don’t ask that guy — he wants to hang them all!'"

-And while he was governor of Indiana, he signed the "Religious Freedom Restoration Act" in 2015, which critics said effectively legalised discrimination against LGBTQ people by businesses in Indiana.
+And while he was governor of Indiana, he signed the "Religious Freedom Restoration Act" in 2015, which critics said effectively legalized discrimination against LGBTQ people by businesses in Indiana.

 Advertisement